 HIV Testing (Confidential)

 The Student Health Center offers confidential HIV antibody testing (anonymous is not available in Alabama).
-Pre and post-test counseling are an integral part of the process.

 If you are studying abroad or going on an overseas mission trip we can provide you with oral medication that will help protect you from illness.
 We also provide four injections that you may need (Typhoid, Polio, and Hepatitis A & B).
 You will need to be seen at least 8 weeks before you plan to travel.
 In order to utilize these services, please schedule an appointment specifically for this purpose by calling (205) 348-2778 or walk-in during before 3pm Monday thru Friday.
 Prior to this appointment please download and complete the Travel Service Planned Itinerary Form.
 We also recommend that you visit CDC Travelers’ Health and specifically look at Region, Outbreaks, Safe Food and Water, and Cruise Ships and Air Travel.